 - 2014 guard Phil Booth (Mount St. Joseph's, MD) will visit Seton Hall but has not scheduled a date yet.

-- 2013 PF Rasheed Anthony (Flora McDonald, NC) is hearing from Oklahoma, Seton Hall and Boston College.
-Rasheed is described by SLAM Online and Phenom Hoop Report as a mid-major type player with a high motor on defense, active on the offensive glass and having the ability to knock down outside shots.
+- 2013 PF Rashed Anthony (Flora McDonald, NC) is hearing from Oklahoma, Seton Hall and Boston College.
+Rashed is described by SLAM Online and Phenom Hoop Report as a mid-major type player with a high motor on defense, active on the offensive glass and having the ability to knock down outside shots.

 - RaShawn Powell (Dr. Phillips HS, FL) is set to announce his college decision between Illinois, Memphis and Alabama tomorrow at noon.
 Seton Hall had made Powell's final seven.